ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 <img style="width: 70%; height: 70%" src="{{ site.url }}/images/decision_trees/gini_tree.png" alt="Gini vs entropy ROC curve">
 </p>

-Let's repeat the fitting but now we will use entropy as the split criterion for growing our tree.
+Let's repeat the fitting, but now we will use entropy as the split criterion for growing our tree.

 {% highlight R %}
 {% raw %}